*Group size pricing available on this property see calendar below for prices*

 Access is gained from the back door through a cloakroom with Belfast sink and tiled floor, excellent for disrobing of outdoor gear prior to entering the country kitchen.
 Though well equipped with all mod cons, gas hob, electric oven, microwave, fridge & dishwasher the kitchen also has a real rural feel.
 There's also a utility room with freezer, washing machine & tumble dryer, perfect should you need to revitalise any outdoor clothing.

-From the kitchen you can access the snug, with log burning stove & TV.
+From the kitchen you can access the snug, with log burning stove, TV & DVD player.
 An ideal bolt hole for family members to escape one another, either children from parents or vice versa, or even grandparents away from everyone!
 From this room a patio door leads out to a terrace the length of the house, with easterly views across the valley.
 From the snug there are stairs up to double bedroom and en suite, making this part of the house a standalone annex if needed.

-Back towards the other living areas, a period Minton tiled hallway leads from the glassed front door and takes you either to a spacious dining room which comfortably sits 8 or into the main sitting room with log fire, TV, video & DVD players, CD player & valley views.
+Back towards the other living areas, a period Minton tiled hallway leads from the glassed front door and takes you either to a spacious dining room which comfortably sits 8 or into the main sitting room with log fire, TV, CD player & valley views.
 Simply relax in comfort, enjoy the open fire or simply gaze out the windows at the views.

 Big wide stairs at the end of the hallway lead you up to a large galleried landing.
 Here you'll find a massive bathroom, bathed in colour, from light pouring through the stained glass window.
 An equally massive bath and walk-in shower match the size of the room along with W.C and bidet.
 There's also three king size rooms which look out across the valley and farmlands below, all tastefully decorated, with wooden floors and big beds.